 9. Autumn In New England

 Autumn In New England is a unique kind of a cocktail that you may not find in a book.
-This is something that anyone will love from all ages.
-Reason being it tastes so good and almost familiar with just a hint of warmth.
-The process begins by adding sage leaves and syrup to the base and then topping it with main ingredients such as bourbon, apple cider and vinegar and mix it all with ice.
+This is something that anyone will love from all ages because it tastes so good and familiar with just a hint of warmth.
+The process begins by adding sage leaves and syrup to the base and then topping it with main ingredients such as bourbon, apple cider, and vinegar and mix it all with ice.
 You need to keep the mixture chilled and only after completing the process.
-Garnish it with sage sprig and serve.
+Garnish it with a sage sprig and serve.

-- Add sage leaves and syrup to base of cocktail shaker
+- Add sage leaves and syrup into the shaker tin.

 10. Mexican Hot Chocolate

 Such a kind of chocolate is called chocolate de mesa simply because it has some chocolate in it.
 It tastes similar to chocolate because you will find cacao nibs toasted and ground with almonds, sugar, cinnamon and many other ingredients are put into making something like this.
 You will be surprised to know that you can also use some vanilla extract for this recipe instead of almond extract just for that hidden hint of flavor.

 - 3 tablespoons crushed cinnamon sticks (preferably Ceylon)